-India is the world’s largest producer of cotton and cotton is one of the country’s most important crops.
+India is the world’s second largest producer of cotton after China and cotton is one of the country’s most important crops.
 India has been producing cotton for textiles for thousands of years, and today, some 5.8 million farmers make a living from growing cotton with tens of millions of people working in the cotton industry.

 India was one of the first countries to implement the Better Cotton programme, with the first harvest of Better Cotton produced in 2011.
 It has the largest number of farmers participating in the programme and growing Better Cotton.
-India also has the largest area under cotton cultivation in the world – approximately 12,607 million hectares.
-However, farmers can face many growing and productivity challenges, and as all Better Cotton Farmers in India are smallholders (farming on less than 20 hectares of land), Better Cotton and our Implementing Partners work closely with them to help them secure better yields and fibre quality.
+India also has the largest area under cotton cultivation in the world – over 12 million hectares.
+However, farmers can face many growing and productivity challenges, and as all Better Cotton Farmers in India are smallholders (farming on less than 20 hectares of land), Better Cotton and our Programme Partners work closely with them to help them secure better yields and fibre quality.

 Better Cotton Partners in India

 Better Cotton works with 13 Programme Partners in India:

 - Ambuja Cement Foundation

 - Arvind Ltd.

 - Action for Food Production (AFPRO)